AntonKluge/tech-challenge/docs/backend.md

-# Backend
+## Backend

 The backend, which is responsible for the identification based of a picture and streaming that information to the frontend is build in Python 3.12 using poetry as its dependency manager.
 The backend is a flask application that utilizes the Google Lens features by utilizing Selenium to access the Google Lens website and GPT-4o to generate a description of the picture.
 The backend is containerized using Docker and can be run using the following command:

-## Usage
+### Usage

-The usage of the backend in production requires Docker to be installed.
+The usage of the backend in production requires Docker to be installed on the system.
+The backend can be run using the following command, replacing `sk-your-key-here` with the OpenAI API key:

 ```bash
 cd lens-gpt-backend